 Historically, the treatment plan of choice for severely damaged discs has been a spinal fusion.
-In this open back surgery, a team of surgeons removes the affected disc and fuses the neighboring vertebrae together with hardware and bone grafts.
-As a result, the patient experiences a loss of flexibility.
-In some cases, fusion also has been known to place additional strain on surrounding vertebrae, meaning that pain may end up being transferred along the spine to another segment.
+In this surgery, a team of surgeons removes the affected disc and fuses the neighboring vertebrae together with bone grafts.
+Thus, the patient experiences a loss of flexibility.
+As an alternative to an invasive procedure like traditional open spinal fusion, physicians have two different options for patients to consider — artificial disc surgery and minimally invasive spine surgery.

-However, because artificial disc surgery is still an intrusive open back procedure and fairly new, patients need to consider the potential risks and downsides of the operation:
+However, if artificial disc surgery is performed as an intrusive open back procedure, patients need to consider the potential risks and downsides of the operation:

 - Lengthy recovery and rehabilitation

 Minimally invasive spine procedures from Laser Spine Institute are performed on an outpatient basis and use a variety of state-of-the-art technologies to preserve motion through decompression or stabilize that level of the spine.
 Though the goal is also to provide significant relief from the symptoms of a damaged disc, Laser Spine Institute utilizes the methods that have a lower risk of infection and postoperative complications.^

 Our procedures offer a safer and effective alternative to traditional open spine procedures.^ To learn more about all of your treatment options, contact Laser Spine Institute today so we can help you on your journey to wellness.
 Laser Spine Institute is the leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief from chronic neck and back pain.